By Katherine Evans, Admissions Manager

 Our graduate admissions system is generally very quick and reliable, but as with any system, there are occasionally quirks that can cause confusion for a few applicants each year.
 Below are a few things to be aware of:

-There are a few reasons why that could be the case.
-The most common reason is this: the graduate application system will ask you for the email addresses of three references.
-Those email addresses cannot be free email services like Gmail or Hotmail.
-In order for your references to be able to submit their letters online, the email address you give for them has to be from a paid service — an address hosted by their university, company of employment, or a company like Shaw or Telus.
-If a reference only has a free email address, they can post a hard-copy reference form directly to the School of Music (see our address in the website footer) to be received by Jan.
-3rd (which is also the eReference deadline).
+b.
+In order for your references to be able to submit their letters online, the email address you give for them has to be from a paid service — an address hosted by their university, company of employment, or a company like Shaw or Telus, NOT a free email service like Hotmail or Gmail or QQmail.
+If a reference only has a free email address, they will receive an email from our graduate system that invites them to can post a hard-copy reference form directly to the School of Music, to be received by December 15th.

 Supporting documents: “Why is there a document deadline of Dec.
 15, separate from the application deadline, and what documents do I need to submit by that date?”

 Video auditions: “How can I submit my video audition and what is the deadline?
-I see different deadlines on the web site.”
+I see that different programs have different deadlines!”

 If you are applying into a performance program and cannot audition in person, you will need to upload video files of your audition onto the CLAS platform.
-Our CLAS platfrom here at UBC ensures that your video audition materials can be submitted securely.
-Please note that ALL applicants to the Composition program must submit their portfolio online as video or audio files.
+UBC’s CLAS platform ensures that your video audition materials can be submitted securely.
+Composition applicants please note: after sending hard-copy scores to the School of Music, you must also submit corresponding audio/video files of your portfolio online through CLAS.

 The audition/portfolio submission deadline is Jan.
-3 for most programs, but for applicants into any of the Conducting programs, the deadline is Dec.
-1. Extensions are sometimes possible.
-Upload instructions will be sent to Composition and video-audition Performance applicants between now and Dec.
-4. If you run into any technical issues when submitting, please contact me directly.
+3 for most programs, but the deadline for applicants to the Conducting program is Dec.
+15th for submission of the pre-screening video.
+Extensions are sometimes possible.
+Upload instructions will be sent to Composition and video-audition Performance applicants between Dec.
+1 and Dec.
+10. If you run into any technical issues when submitting, please contact me directly.

 Thanks and good luck!